Is the Legitimacy of the Electoral System of The United Kingdom Questionable?

 In the leading case of Mathieu-Mohin and Clerfayt v Belgium ECtHR, when referring to restrictions or conditions attaching to the human rights codified, the ECtHR said that “it (the court) has to satisfy itself that the conditions do not curtail the rights in question to such an extent as to impair their very essence and deprive them of their effectiveness”, and went on to say “in particular, such conditions must not thwart the free expression of the opinion of the people in the choice of thelegislature”.
 Thus, it is submitted that if we map the court’s rationale on to the result in the constituency of Inverness, Nairn, and Lochaber in the 1992 General Election, we see the ECtHR itself helping to support the case for construing the ten critical words purposively in the face of such perversity and farce.

-In the recent case of Riza & Others v Bulgaria ECtHR, a bolder and more confident court than that which sat in the Liberal Party case 35 years earlier, now dispensing the law of a twenty trillion dollar economic superpower on a par with the USA, said these words: “The active electoral right as guaranteed by Article 3 of Protocol No. 1 is not confined exclusively to the acts of choosing one’s favourite candidates in the secrecy of the polling booth and slipping one’s ballot paper into the box.
+In the recent case of Riza & Others v Bulgaria ECtHR, a bolder and more confident court than that which sat in the Liberal Party case 35 years earlier said these words: “The active electoral right as guaranteed by Article 3 of Protocol No. 1 is not confined exclusively to the acts of choosing one’s favourite candidates in the secrecy of the polling booth and slipping one’s ballot paper into the box.
 It also involves each voter being able to see his or her vote influencing the make-up of the legislature, subject to compliance with the rules laid down in electoral legislation.
 To allow the contrary would be tantamount to rendering the right to vote, the election, and ultimately the democratic system itself meaningless”.
-It is submitted that the illogical subordinate clause “subject to compliance with the rules laid down in electoral legislation” yields to the mirror principle in our human rights law jurisprudence.
+It is submitted that the clause “subject to compliance with the rules laid down in electoral legislation” yields to the mirror principle in our human rights law.

 It may be submitted with some confidence that the right to vote and the democratic system itself in the United Kingdom are indeed meaningless.
 The importance of the Riza case cannot be over-stated.
 The part in bold text is now an active human right under HRA 1998 Protocol 1 Article 3 – a human right that is being denied by the electoral system of the United Kingdom.